dubinder/primer/cpp.primer.5th.edition/chapter.6/readme.md

 * __33:__ Write a recursive function to print the contents of a vector

 * __44:__ Rewrite the isShorter function from p.211 to be inline.

+* __51:__ Write all four versions of f.
+Each function should print a distinguishing message.
+Check your answers for the previous exercise.

+* __54:__ Write a declaration for a function that takes two int parameters and returns an int, and declare a vector whose elements have this function type.

+* __55:__ Write four functions that add, subtract, and multiply and divide two int values.
+Store pointers to these functions in your vector from the previous exercise.

+* __56:__ Call each element in the vector and print their result.